bndnio/concurrency-mini-problems/README.md

        2MB  2.07% 97.26%        2MB  2.07%  errors.New
 ```

-Noting that it looks like we're using a total of 96.81MB.
+Notice that it looks like we're using a total of 96.81MB.

 Now, we can compare this implementation with channels to one using mutexes.